-The company that designed your website may have installed their own analytics account on your site.
+The company that designed your website may have installed its own analytics account on your site.
 Before you panic, make sure you don’t already have access to your analytics but are looking at the wrong account.

-At the top of the page you should see a pull down that looks something like this:
+At the top of the page, you should see a pull-down that looks something like this:

 If you don’t have Google Analytics installed or wish to start over, there are a few ways to install Google Analytics on your site.
-Some are easy and some are a bit more tricky.
+Some are easy, and some are a bit more tricky.
 We’ll start with the easy ones first.

 In many cases, the platform you are using will have the ability to add Google Analytics to your website with a simple cut and paste method.
 So what are you cutting and pasting?
 Google Analytics has that all ready for you.

 Two items of significance are on this page that you will need to set up your Google Analytics on your site.
-The first is the Tracking ID at the top and just below that is the actual code that runs Google Analytics on your site.
+The first is the Tracking ID at the top, and just below that is the actual code that runs Google Analytics on your site.
 Now let’s go back to your website.

 If you want to test it, there is a button on the Tracking Code page in Google Analytics to send test traffic to your website.
-Click the button and it will open your site in a new tab.
-Go back to the Google Analytics tab and you should see something to the effect, 1 active user right now (including 1 from test traffic).
+Click the button, and it will open your site in a new tab.
+Go back to the Google Analytics tab, and you should see something to the effect, 1 active user right now (including 1 from test traffic).
 If you see that, you’re all set!

 Still with me?

 Before you close out the Google Analytics tab, we need to make sure that your Google Analytics is set up properly to gather demographic information.
 You don’t have to go that far to check.

 Under the Property column, the first option, Property Settings, is where you need to click next.
 Once you do, a page like this should appear: